Sushininja05/durdgeo.github.io/README.md

 Welcome to my website, this was originally hosted on neocities but I decided to move it after some complications.
+This exists just to inspire others to try and make their own sites.

-Please use my pages as a refrense if you are going to use anything from my website elsewhere, don't straight up copy as it'd go against the purpose of having your own website.
+Please use my pages as a refrence, don't straight up steal or misuse any of my stuff.
+Keep in mind that a lot of my work is from other html examples, this is just a personal website that shows those examples in use.

 Good luck with your endeavours, hopefully this is interesting or helps you out.